 In the January Garden Guide, we discussed designing our gardens, buying seeds, a few things to harvest from a cold frame or other protected growing space, and a few maintenance tasks if the weather’s right for working outside.

-Remember that I’m in USDA hardiness zone 6a, which may or may not apply to your location.
-Your garden may be covered in snow, but at least February is the month to collect seed starting supplies and dig in.
+February is when I start getting antsy for spring.
+Like me, your garden may be covered in snow but at least February is the month to collect seed starting supplies and dig in.
 All in all, February is a fairly tame entry into the gardening season.

 - Beet family: beets, spinach, swiss chard